-“Not all teams are operating off the same info all the time, which creates a headache for me when I have to get everyone on the same page hours later.”
+“Not all teams are operating off the same info all the time.
+That creates a headache for me when I have to get everyone on the same page hours later.”

-Several people said their primary method of sharing site maps and instructions is through printed documents, which, obviously, takes longer to distribute and are more costly than digital means.
+Several people said their primary method of sharing site maps and instructions is through printed documents.
+Those obviously take longer to distribute and are more costly than digital means.

 2. We have too many ways to share information

 While many people reported not having an effective way to communicate new information in a timely fashion, some said they actually have too many methods.

 “Keeping track of the latest info” was the biggest issue on site according to one senior business development manager.
 He said he frequently finds himself asking the question, “Did you look in all of the places that the information would have been shared?”